gmparg/FATO/README.md

 # FATO: The Food Allergen Traceability Ontology

 This repository contains the following files.
-Please also check out [https://gmparg.github.io/FATO](https://gmparg.github.io/FATO)
+Please also check out [https://gmparg.github.io/FATO](https://gmparg.github.io/FATO) for a more visual representation.

 * FATO.owl: the latest version of FATO in RDF/XML syntax
 * FATO.tt: the latest version of FATO in Turtle syntax